Tanbouz/codepipeline-artifact-merge/readme.md

 ![Use case diagram](/images/usecase.png)
 Split CodeDeploy deployment scripts, appspec.yml config and your application code into different repositories or S3 buckets.

-#### 1. Mix and match :cookie:
+#### 1. Generic merging of artifacts

+#### 2. CodeDeploy flexibility

 Instead of including __AWS CodeDeploy's__ `appspec.yml` and `deployment scripts` in the application code repository, you can store them in a separate location (git or s3 for example) then merge them with application code during deployment.

 This allows you to use different `appspec.yml` or `deployment scripts` for different environments *staging, production* for instance.

-#### 2. Avoid repetition :bulb:

-Host a library of common deployments scripts in a single independent repository without the need to maintain or include deployment scripts in each of the application repositories.
+Or host a library of common deployments scripts in a single independent repository without the need to maintain or include deployment scripts in each of the application repositories.

-#### 3. Generic merging of artifacts :gear:

 ## Usage & deployment